-II.
-Liquidity risk
+2. Liquidity risk

-Liquidity risk is defined as "the risk of a position in the portfolio not being able to be sold, liquidated or closed at a limited cost and within a sufficiently short period of time, thereby jeopardising the ability of the UCITS or the AIF to comply at all times with the investors' issue and redemption requirements or the ability of the portfolio management company to liquidate positions in an individual portfolio under conditions consistent with the contractual obligations resulting from the management mandate".
+Liquidity risk is defined as "the risk of a position in the portfolio not being able to be sold, liquidated or closed at limited cost and within a sufficiently short period of time, thereby jeopardising the ability of the UCITS or the AIF to comply at any time with the investors' issue and redemption requirements or the ability for the AMC to liquidate positions in an individual portfolio under conditions consistent with the contractual obligations resulting from the management mandate."